tornado.gen — Simplify asynchronous code¶

 self.render("template.html")

-You can also yield a list or dict of Futures
+You can also yield a list or dict of Futures, which will be

 started at the same time and run in parallel; a list or dict of results will